benitoXploit/benitoXploit/README.md

 ### 🔧 What I’m Working On
 - Documenting what I learn from TryHackMe
-- Writing a basic port scanner in Python (to understand how scanning works)
+- Writing a basic port scanner in Python
 - Hardening a Linux machine as a practice challenge

 ---

 ### 📜 Certifications & Learning
-- Google Cybersecurity Certificate (in progress)
+- Google Cybersecurity Certificate
 - Earning TryHackMe badges along the way

 ---